 Notes: Model (A) = with only ad-valorem transport costs.
 Model (B) = with additive & ad-valorem transport costs.
 SER = Standard Error of regression; AIC = Akaike Information Criterion.
 R2 between the log of predicted ratio and the log of the observed ratio.
 For the LL ratio test, the number of restrictions is equal to the number of parameters estimated, i.e., the number of partner countries plus the number of products.
-The mean statistics calculated as the average value over all years.
+The mean statistics are calculated as the average value over all years.

 Tables B.3 and B.4 lead to the same conclusion: The inclusion of the additive term leads to an improvement of the quality of fit, whatever the considered criterion or the transport mode.
-On average over the whole period, the R2 doubles when per-kg costs are included for Air, and increases by 50% for Vessel.
+On average over the whole period, the R2 doubles when per-kg costs are included for air, and increases by 50% for vessel.
 Similar qualitative conclusions arise from the comparisons of the standard errors of the regression (SER).
 Regarding the other criteria, improvements allowed by the inclusion of the additive term are roughly of the same extent across transport modes.
-Both AIC and Log-Likelihood statistics decrease with the inclusion of the additive term, and the log-likelihood test unambiguously rejects the null of statistical equivalence of the two models.
+Both AIC and log-likelihood statistics decrease with the inclusion of the additive term, and the log-likelihood test unambiguously rejects the null of statistical equivalence of the two models.
 These results holds whatever the considered year.